-Upon a taxable sale or exchange of shares, a shareholder will realize a taxable gain or loss equal to the difference between the amount realized and the shareholder's basis in the shares.
+Upon a sale or exchange of shares, a shareholder will realize a taxable gain or loss equal to the difference between the amount realized and the shareholder's basis in the shares.
 A redemption of shares by the Fund will be treated as a sale for this purpose.
 Such gain or loss will be a capital gain or loss if the shares are held as capital assets and will be long term capital gain or loss if the shares are held for more than one year and short term capital gain or loss if the shares are held for one year or less.
-Any loss realized on a sale or exchange will be disallowed to the extent the shares disposed of are replaced, including replacement through the reinvesting of dividends and capital gains distributions in the Fund, within a sixty-one day period beginning thirty days before and ending thirty days after the date the shares are disposed of.
+Any loss realized on a sale or exchange will be disallowed to the extent the shares disposed of are replaced, including replacement through the reinvesting of dividends and capital gains distributions in the Fund, within a 61-day period beginning 30 days before and ending 30 days after the date the shares are disposed of.
 In such case, the basis of the shares acquired will be increased to reflect the disallowed loss.
 Any loss realized by a shareholder on the sale of Fund shares held by the shareholder for six months or less will be treated for U.S. federal income tax purposes as a long term capital loss to the extent of any distributions (or deemed distributions) of net long term capital gain received by the shareholder with respect to such shares.

-An exchange from one share class within the Fund to another share class within the Fund is generally not a taxable transaction, provided that such classes have identical rights with respect to the Fund's assets.
-If a shareholder incurs a sales charge in acquiring shares of the Fund, disposes of those shares within ninety days and then on or before January 31 of the calendar year following the calendar year of disposition acquires shares in a mutual fund for which the otherwise applicable sales charge is reduced by reason of a reinvestment right (e.g., an exchange privilege), the original sales charge will not be taken into account in computing gain/loss on the original shares to the extent the subsequent sales charge is reduced.
+An exchange from one share class within the Fund to another share class within the Fund generally is not a taxable transaction, provided that such classes have identical rights with respect to the Fund's assets.

+If a shareholder incurs a sales charge in acquiring shares of the Fund, disposes of those shares within 90 days and then acquires shares in a mutual fund within a certain period of time for which the otherwise applicable sales charge is reduced by reason of a reinvestment right (e.g., an exchange privilege), the original sales charge will not be taken into account in computing gain/loss on the original shares to the extent the subsequent sales charge is reduced.
 Instead, the disregarded portion of the original sales charge will be added to the tax basis of the newly acquired shares.
-Furthermore, the same rule also applies to a disposition of the newly acquired shares made within ninety days of the second acquisition.
+Furthermore, the same rule also applies to a disposition of the newly acquired shares made within 90 days of the second acquisition.
 This provision prevents a shareholder from immediately deducting the sales charge by shifting his or her investment within a family of mutual funds.